xinyiwang23/5293irisrecognition/README.md

 #### 6.1 Function name: getCRRCurve

       - Take parameter: train data, test data
-      - Return: plots the recognition results using features of different dimensionality
+      - Return: plots the recognition results using features of different dimensionality of the LDA.

 #### 6.2 Function name: getPCACurve